 Stickers cost €4.18 & can take upto 30 days to arrive, the website has an English translation.

 Note that all motorized vehicles need one, including motorbikes and scooters.

 The stickers are essentially aimed at cracking down on pollution, with authorities able to

 ban the oldest and most polluting cars from driving at peak pollution times.

-Note that in Paris cars that are classed “level 5” – the most polluting are banned from
+Note that in Paris vehicles that are classed “level 5” – the most polluting are banned from

 driving in the city from Monday to Friday 8am to 8pm.